Two-Year MBA Tuition & Aid

 The Notre Dame MBA offers one of the best returns on investment of any top-ranked MBA program, aided by the merit based fellowships and the low cost of living for our beautiful suburban campus.

-The Notre Dame network is not only a benefit for building relationships and exploring career opportunities, it is a powerful resource for providing financial support to current students.
-More than 80% of two-year MBA students are awarded a fellowship.
+Merit-Based: The Notre Dame network is not only a benefit for building relationships and exploring career opportunities, it is a powerful resource for providing financial support to current students.
+97% of the Two-Year MBA Class of 2022 were awarded a fellowship.
 Recipients are selected for these fellowships based on academic performance, prior work experience, GMAT or GRE scores, leadership potential, letters of recommendation, and each applicant’s personal statement.
 Applicants can indicate their desire to be considered for a fellowship on their application.

 All that is expected of fellowship recipients is to be active and engaged members of the Notre Dame community.